-- (1) Remove the sound bar from the vehicle as described in this group. - (2) Unplug the wire harness connector from the tweeter.
+(1) Remove the sound bar from the vehicle.
+See Sound Bar in this group for the procedures.

+(2) Unplug the sound bar wire harness connector from the tweeter.

 (3) From the inside of the sound bar, use a pair of side cutters to cut and remove the push-nut type retainer that secures the tweeter to the sound bar (Fig. 15).